One Perfect Day in Hopland, CA

 Sun city: Hopland (pop.
 1,756) uses the most solar power per capita in the world.

 Where is it?
-Right off of U.S. 101, tucked into the hills of southern Mendocino County.
+Right off U.S. 101, tucked into the hills of southern Mendocino County.

-Best time to visit: April 21, when the Solar Living Institute throws its Earth Day bash (free; 13771 South U.S. 101; solarliving.org), complete with live music, garden demos, and organic food-wine pairings.
+Best time to visit: Late April, when the Solar Living Institute throws its Earth Day bash (free; 13771 South U.S. 101; solarliving.org), complete with live music, garden demos, and organic food-wine pairings.

 For a quick run-through: Check out the tipi, power-generating bikes, and vintage cars turned tree planters on a free guided tour.